dhiyarisalah/destinology/README.md

-# Destinology-CC Repository (# Team CH2-PS397)
+# CC Repository - Destinology (Team CH2-PS397)

 Member of Cloud Computing
 | Member | Student ID | University |
 |:------:|:----------:|:----------:|
 | Dhiya Risalah Ghaida | C002BSX3682 | Bandung Institute of Technology |
 | Kofifan Hertza Haribowo | C002BSY3540 | Bandung Institute of Technology |

+## About Our API
+Our API designed using **FastAPI** for its efficiency and ease of maintenance.
+We've chosen **OAuth2** as our security framework for its robustness in handling authorization in a secure manner.
+This module utilizes token bearer authentication, a method where access tokens are pivotal in validating and managing user sessions.

-## User authentication and user data
+## User Authentication
-For the implementation of user authentication features, Destinology use **the Firebase user authentication** feature.
-With this feature, user registration and authentication will be handled by **Firebase**.

-Data of Destinology's users will be saved on to firestore database.
-Here is the detail of the stored data on firestore database.
+ A key component of our authentication process is the integration with Firebase Authentication.
+This integration leverages Firebase's advanced features to handle user credentials securely, including the management of sensitive data like password hashing.
+This authentication system is part of a broader set of services provided by our API, ensuring both security and functionality for various application needs.
+Here is the detail of users's the stored data on firestore database.

  - User Data
+     - Created time (number)
-	 - Email
+	 - Email (string)
-     - User name
+     - User name (string)
-     - Full name
+     - Full name (string)
-     - Created time

- - Session Tokens

-## Endpoints
+### Endpoints
-Here are the endpoints used by
+Here are the authentication endpoints used by Destinology:

+ - **'/auth/signup'**
+- **'/auth/signin'**

+## User Data

+### Endpoints
+- **'/users/me'**

+- **'/users/update'**

+- **'/users/delete'**

+## Models
+## Itinerary Planner

+### Endpoints
+- **'/models/itinerary'**

+- **'/models/itinerary-generate'**

+## Landmark Prediction
+- **'/models/landmark'**

+## Others
+- **'/auth/logout'**
+	Deleting the user's session token

 ## Deployment
 **are deployed on Google Cloud Platform Compute Engine.**